 What the Bushing Hammer Does

 The bushing hammer is very easy to use: The user simply pounds the desired section of a stone with the hammer.
-What the hammer does is smooths out imperfections in a stone.
-The points chip away at the protruding sections of the stone, eating away at bulges, etc. all without breaking up the stone.
+What the hammer does is smooth out imperfections in a stone.
+The points chip away at the protruding sections of the stone, eating away at bulges, etc., all without breaking up the stone.
 With this ingenious tool, flat surfaces are readily obtained, even with peculiarly domed rocks.
 Thus, it can be brought in to smooth out a bulge that is keeping a stone from sitting flat.
 This makes this tool quite useful during construction.

 A Finishing Treatment

 Historically, the bushing hammer was used to create the final finished surface on ashlar blocks, making a nice, flat, yet textured surface.
 Another possibility, if done with care, is to use the hammer to blend mortar joints and remove mortar stains and spills from the surface of the stones on a finished structure.
-This is a versatile tool, just be aware it is ideal for limestone more than any other type of stone, and becomes less effective the harder the stone.
+This is a versatile tool; just be aware it is ideal for limestone more than any other type of stone, and becomes less effective the harder the stone.